WizziGameDev/microservice-appointment-system/README.md

 - **☕ Language & Framework**: Java (Spring Boot)
 - **🗄️ Database**: PostgreSQL (Database/Service)
-- **⚡ Caching**: Redis is used to store cached responses from GET /api/v1/doctors to improve data retrieval speed.
+- **⚡ Caching**: Redis is used to store cached responses from GET /api/v1/doctors and /api/v1/doctor/{slug} to improve data retrieval speed.
 - **✅ Validation**: Field-level validation is implemented to ensure data integrity during both creation and updates.
 - **⚡ Concurrency**: Supports Virtual Threads to enhance performance and efficiency in handling concurrent requests.
 - **🔄 Migration**: Using Flyway for database migration